stelzinga/MF/MGT_80.Tools.md

 Skills can be grouped in various categories.
 There is no accepted consensus for the best type of grouping.
 This framework uses a binary grouping.

 #### Soft Skills
-These are subjective skills that are hard to quantify.
+These are subjective Skills that are hard to quantify.
 They are also known as *people skills* or *interpersonal skills*.
-They include:
+Soft-skills are often developed over a longer time, sometimes from a very young age.
+Soft Skills are some of the most important skills underpinning good Management.
+Many of below soft skills have dependencies on each other:
-- Communication: ability to convey and share ideas effectively
+- Communication: ability to convey and share ideas effectively to a wide range of stakeholders
 - Flexibility: ability to accept new challenges calmly and without restraint
 - Leadership: ability to help oversee Activities, guide initiatives and steer Staff toward the achievement of Goals through Leading
 - Motivation: ability to keep going even in the face of setbacks
-- Multitasking: ability to manage different tasks efficiently by prioritising them across short cycles
+- Multitasking: ability to manage different Objectives efficiently by prioritising them
-- Problem Solving: ability to analyse a problem to create a solution, including breaking up problems in smaller ones
+- Problem Solving: ability to analyse a problem efficiently to create a solution, including breaking up larger problems in smaller ones
 - Teamwork: ability to cooperate with others and build relationships
-- Time Management: ability to plan different tasks such that they complete at the expected time
+- Time Management: ability to plan different tasks and track them such that they complete at the expected time
-- Self-learner: ability to teach one-self specific topics by finding and using different sources of information that are adequate for the topic at hand
+- Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic
-- Self-critical: ability to question oneself to improve the quality of output and to increase understanding of topics
+- Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant topics
-- Self-starter: ability to see the required tasks to be done and start working on them
+- Self-starter: ability to see tasks requiring to be done and start working on them without being asked by someone else to do so
+- Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic
+- Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

 #### Hard Skills
 Hard Skills are teachable abilities that are easy to quantify.
 They are taught and acquired through books, classroom sessions, internet, but also on the job.
+Hard Skills are often but not always knowledge based.
 Hard skills can be recognised through diplomas and certificates.
 They include:
 - Foreign Languages
 - Programming Languages
 - IT Systems